FFGResidentResource/hope/README.md

  ![ERDiagram](https://github.com/FFGResidentResource/hope/blob/Release1/src/main/resources/public/images/project_setup/ER-Diagram.png?raw=true)

+> - we extracted ER Diagram from DBeaver tool and then saved as PNG in repo, if more tables are created in future ER Diagram needs to be recreated and export as PNG.

 <ins> *hint:* </ins> please see which dataTaype is json , date, number, varchar etc to look closely how data is getting stored in each

+> - Views are created to make data extract from json field easy based on per life domain and so on.

 ### Software Download and Setup